Different Music Majors in College

 If you want to pursue a career as a performer, private studio teacher, or composer, you should consider a major in music performance.
 You will focus on heightening your performance skills through extensive practice as well as ongoing lessons through private instruction.

 This is the path to follow if you seek to develop your personal music style while preparing for the next steps to become a professional musician.
 Many students plan to attend graduate school in performance or graduate-level artist diploma programs at other universities, conservatories, or schools of music.

-Within this major, you’ll specialize by following a track in composition, voice, instrumental music, or piano to suit your talents and career goals.
+Within this major, you’ll specialize by following a track in voice, instrumental music, or piano to suit your talents and post-graduation goals.
 You should expect to audition for admission to this major.
 The B.A. in music (composition) is similar in that you will expect to submit samples of your creative work, but it does not include a performance audition.

 Music performance majors are usually required to take a rigorous core of courses in music theory, history, techniques/pedagogy, and applied lessons using their primary instrument or voice.
 You will also be required to participate in a large ensemble with your primary instrument or voice and to perform a senior recital.

 If jazz is your thing, look for a college or university that offers a degree program or specialized track in jazz studies.
 This is designed for students who wish to pursue careers as jazz performers, arrangers, composers, or jazz educators and for students planning to go to graduate school in related areas.
 Expect to take a rigorous core of courses like jazz harmony and aural skills, jazz improvisation, jazz history, and jazz arranging and composition courses.